mlte-team/a2it/framework/1_SDMT.md

 - Objective: Data and models should be free of bias to avoid unfair treatment of certain groups, to ensure a fair distribution of benefits and costs, and to offer those affected an opportunity to seek redress against adverse decisions made by the system or the humans operating it ([Chouldechova & Roth 2018](https://arxiv.org/pdf/1810.08810.pdf)).
 - Metric: Statistical metrics of fairness include raw positive classification rate ([Feldman et al. 2015](https://arxiv.org/pdf/1412.3756v3.pdf)), false positive and false negative rates, or positive predictive value ([Chouldechova 2017](https://arxiv.org/pdf/1703.00056.pdf)).
 However, every fairness metric includes tradeoffs, so if this is important to the system then the model and system teams must have a conversation about the overall effects and the appropriate tradeoffs to ensure fairness.
 - Rationale: Biased models result in a degraded user experience for certain sub-populations, and can damage user trust in a system.
-- Implementation: Dependent on the chosen metric or tradeoff; see references section at the bottom of this page for more resources on fairness.
+- Implementation: Start by identifying the protected attribute in your dataset, and then determine what fairness measure the model and system should prioritize.
+Depending on those two priorities and their respective tradeoffs, see references section at the bottom of this page for more resources on fairness.

 **Interpretability**
 - Objective: Some systems necessitate an ability to be explained or presented in understandable terms to a human ([Doshi-Velez & Kim 2017](https://arxiv.org/pdf/1702.08608.pdf)).